General pension FAQs

 1. Could I not transfer in subsequent external pension contributions?

-The time limit on a transfer in is 10 years and 6 months from the ‘entry into service’ (but this term is not well defined: check point 13 here for where to see this).
+The time limit on a transfer in is 10 years and 6 months (but this term is not well defined: we’ve asked for clarification, see question 7 above).

 1. Can I take a break from paying PSEUI contributions?

-You can choose whether or not to make PSEUI contributions while on CCP, but the cost can be prohibitive.
+You can choose whether or not to make PSEUI contributions while on CCP (first year only), but the cost can be prohibitive.

-You could also retire before retirement age and defer receiving the pension.
+You could also retire before retirement age and defer receiving the pension, but how will you pay your bills?

 We are not aware of any other circumstances where pension contributions are not made.
 If you know of any contact us, we’ll add them.